mariesto/book-reservation_tdd/README.md

       * Now you can click on the “Open Port” button and type in 8080
       * Adjust the URL with `/api/v1/books/` and there you go :boom:
       * You can also visit this page for reference https://docs.docker.com/get-started/04_sharing_app/#run-the-image-on-a-new-instance

+#### API Documentation

+You can check the API documentation by run this application and hit http://localhost:8080/swagger-ui.html